Cardiff: Landmarks and attractions

 There is also the ruined Llandaff Bishop's Palace, also known as Llandaff Castle, which was the home of the medieval bishops, which was destroyed about 1403–1404 by the Welsh leader Owain Glyndŵr.
 Now only the ruined gatehouse remains.
 Not strictly a castle in the historical sense, Saint Fagans Castle is a preserved 17th-century manor house, once the seat of the Earls of Plymouth.

 Other major tourist attractions are the Cardiff Bay regeneration sites, which include the recently opened Wales Millennium Centre and the Senedd building, and many other cultural and sites of interest, including the Cardiff Bay Barrage and the famous Coal Exchange.
 The New Theatre was founded in 1906 and refurbished in the 1980s.
 Until the opening of the Wales Millennium Centre in 2004, it was the premier venue in Wales for touring theatre and dance companies.
-Other venues popular for concerts and sporting events include Motorpoint Arena, St David's Hall and the Principality Stadium.
+Other venues popular for concerts and sporting events include Cardiff International Arena, St David's Hall and the Principality Stadium.
 Cardiff Story, a museum documenting the city's history, has been open to the public since the spring of 2011.

 Cardiff has over 1,000 listed buildings, ranging from the more prominent buildings such as the castles, to smaller buildings, houses and structures.
 Cathedral Road was developed by the 3rd Marquis of Bute and is lined by fine villas, some backing on to Sophia Gardens.

 Cardiff has walks of special interest for tourists and ramblers alike, such as the Centenary Walk, which runs for 2+1/4 mi within Cardiff city centre.
 This route passes through many of Cardiff's landmarks and historic buildings.
 The Animal Wall, designed by William Burges in 1866, marks the south edge of Bute Park on Castle Street.
 It bears 15 carved animal statues.